brianbattaile/Computer-Vision-AI-for-Dummies-Ecologists-Biologists-/README.md

 As with the yolo call to train a model, there are a huge number of optional arguments.
 See https://docs.ultralytics.com/guides/sahi-tiled-inference/#standard-inference-with-yolov8 for further details.

 `model_path` is the path to one of the *.pt files in the weights folder.
-You should use the best.pt model unless your an advanced user, but you are reading this so you aren't advanced...just like me.
+You should use the best.pt model unless you're an advanced user, but you are reading this so you aren't advanced...just like me.

 `source` is your path to the images you want your yoloV8 model to do predictions on